 Text Messaging - An emergency text message notification may be delivered to all faculty, staff, and students who have registered as a message recipient.
-Text message authority: Pete Murtaugh, Derek Babcock, Catherine Dennis, Joshua Bowley Shields, Justin Barnes, Public Safety Dispatch
+Text message authority: Pete Murtaugh, Derek Babcock, Justin Barnes, Public Safety Dispatch who have active e-mail accounts.

-E-mail Notifications - E-mail notification and/or directions can be delivered to all faculty, staff, and students who have active e-mail accounts.
+E-mail Notifications - E-mail notification and/or directions can be delivered to all faculty, staff, and students